offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

      ```{svgbob}
      * "In this example, the undesired genome has B and C next to each other and the"
-       "tail of B is followed by the head of A, just as in the desired genome.
+       "tail of B is followed by the head of C, just as in the desired genome.
 Note"
        "that their placement has been swapped when compared to the desired genome."
        "This is fine.
 As long as they follow each other as they do in the desired"
        "genome, it's considered an adjacency."

                                 .--------------------------------------------.
                        .--------+--------.                          .--------+-------.
-             A             B         C           D                      C        B        D           A
+            +A            +B        +C          +D                     -C       -B       +D          -A
      -->>>>>>>>>>>>>>--->>>>>>>--->>>>>>>----->>>>>>>------   vs   --<<<<<<<--<<<<<<<-->>>>>>>--<<<<<<<<<<<<<<--
       5'                      DESIRED                   3'          5'       ^       UNDESIRED               3'
                                                                              |